mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 nuisance of themselves attract the attention of law enforcement or the navy.

-For the Belters’ part, most are just trying to make their way in the universe with a little prospecting or working a claim on some outsystem asteroid.
+For the Belters' part, most are just trying to make their way in the universe with a little prospecting or working a claim on some outsystem asteroid.
 The shiny cities of the main belt are built on asteroids but the people who live there are no more Belters than